Slow Cooker Mississippi Meatballs

 How To Make Slow Cooker Mississippi Meatballs

-- Cover the slow cooker with the lid and cook on high for 2-3 hours or low for 4-5 hours until the meatballs are fully cooked and tender.
+Cover the slow cooker with the lid and cook on high for 2–3 hours or low for 4–5 hours, until the meatballs reach an internal temperature of 165°F and are tender.

 Chef Jenn’s Tips